shelleywong/CSCI211-Course-Materials/Programs/program02.md

 > Note: 100 is the maximum size of the array.
 Since you know the maximum size, you can statically allocate the array.

 > Note: use a C-style array.
-Do not use a standard template library container.
-You will get opportunities to use other types of containers in future programs, but C-style arrays are a powerful tool and it is beneficial for you to understand how to work with them.
+C-style arrays are a powerful tool and it is beneficial for you to understand how to work with them.
+Do **not** use a standard template library (STL) container, such as a vector.
+STL containers are useful in some cases, but they can require additional memory and overhead that are unnecessary for this assignment.
+You will get opportunities to use other types of containers in future programs.

 > Note: `cerr` is the standard output stream for errors.
 You can use it in the same way that you would use `cout`.